cragtok/next_js_features_app/README.md

 ## 🗄️ Database

-A small SQLite database is used in this app to demonstrate server action mutations and route handler CRUD operations.
+An SQLite database is used in this app to demonstrate server action mutations and route handler CRUD operations.
-- When the app is started, the database file will be created in the `/data` folder.
-- To clear the database and seed it with some sample users, run the `scripts/seed.ts` script which can be run using `pnpm` or `npm`.
-    - Running the seed script will also create the database folder if it does not already exist.
+- The database is hosted on [Turso](https://turso.tech/) and [Drizzle](https://orm.drizzle.team/) is used as the ORM layer.
+- It contains just one table called "users".
+- The `lib/database` folder handles any database-related functionality in application.
+    - The `db.ts` file creates the database client that is used throughout the application.
-- The `lib/database` folder contains the database communication interface used by the application.
+    - The `databaseHandler.ts` file contains the interface used to perform operations on the database.
+    - The schema for the "users" table can be found in the `schema.ts` file.
     - In the `constants.ts` file, the `MAX_USERS` constant specifies the maximum number of items which are allowed in the database.
         - When a new item is added, and this limit is exceeded, the oldest item in the database will be deleted to make room for the new item.
+- To clear the table and seed it with some sample users, run the `scripts/seed.ts` script which can be run using `pnpm` or `npm`.
+    - The `db:seed:dev` package.json script seeds the development database (defined in the development environment variable file), while `db:seed:prod` seeds the production database (defined in the production environment variable file).
+    - The seed script will also create the table in the database if it does not already exist.

 ## Built With

-*   [Next.js](https://nextjs.org/) – A React framework for building full-stack web applications.
+* [Next.js](https://nextjs.org/) - A React framework for building full-stack web applications.
-*   [React](https://react.dev/) – A JavaScript library for building user interfaces.
+* [React](https://react.dev/) - A JavaScript library for building user interfaces.
-*   [TypeScript](https://www.typescriptlang.org/) – A strongly typed superset of JavaScript that compiles to plain JavaScript.
+* [TypeScript](https://www.typescriptlang.org/) - A strongly typed superset of JavaScript that compiles to plain JavaScript.
-*   [Tailwind CSS](https://tailwindcss.com/) – A utility-first CSS framework for rapidly building custom designs.
+* [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapidly building custom designs.
-*   [Shadcn/ui](https://ui.shadcn.com/) – A collection of reusable components built using Radix UI and Tailwind CSS.
+* [Shadcn/ui](https://ui.shadcn.com/) - A collection of reusable components built using Radix UI and Tailwind CSS.
-*   [Jest](https://jestjs.io/) – A delightful JavaScript Testing Framework used for component tests.
+* [Jest](https://jestjs.io/) - A delightful JavaScript Testing Framework used for component tests.
-*   [React Testing Library](https://testing-library.com/react/) – A set of utilities for testing React components.
+* [React Testing Library](https://testing-library.com/react/) - A set of utilities for testing React components.
-*   [Cypress](https://www.cypress.io/) – A fast, easy, and reliable testing for anything that runs in a browser, used for E2E tests.
+* [Cypress](https://www.cypress.io/) - A fast, easy, and reliable testing for anything that runs in a browser, used for E2E tests.
-*   [Better SQLite3](https://github.com/WiseLibs/better-sqlite3) – A simple, fast, and reliable Node.js SQLite3 library.
+* [libSQL](https://github.com/tursodatabase/libsql) - An open source, open contribution fork of SQLite, created and maintained by [Turso](https://turso.tech/).
+* [Drizzle](https://orm.drizzle.team/) - A simple and lighweight TypeScript ORM.
-*   [pnpm](https://pnpm.io/) – A fast, disk space efficient package manager used for managing project dependencies.
+* [pnpm](https://pnpm.io/) - A fast, disk space efficient package manager used for managing project dependencies.
-*   [Lucide React](https://lucide.dev/) – A collection of beautiful and customizable open-source icons.
+* [Lucide React](https://lucide.dev/) - A collection of beautiful and customizable open-source icons.
-*   [Zod](https://zod.dev/) – A TypeScript-first schema declaration and validation library.
+* [Zod](https://zod.dev/) - A TypeScript-first schema declaration and validation library.
-*   [Pino](https://getpino.io/) – A very fast, low overhead Node.js logger.
+* [Pino](https://getpino.io/) - A very fast, low overhead Node.js logger.

 ## License